Frequently Asked Questions

 The Residential Tenancies Act requires landlords, who are not using the Standard Form of Lease, to provide new tenants with an information package detailing basic landlord and tenant rights and responsibilities as well as information on how to contact the Landlord and Tenant Board.
 The information package is posted online and is available for download at https://tribunalsontario.ca/ltb/brochures-videos/

 It is a breach of the Ontario Human Rights Code to rent a unit and demand that there be “no children” allowed.
 A no pets clause is not enforceable under the Residential Tenancies Act.
-Damage deposits are not lawful under the Residential Tenancies Act, it is in fact an offence under the Act to charge them.
+Damage deposits are not lawful under the Residential Tenancies Act, and landlords are not allowed to collect them.

 The landlord is responsible for the unit and MUST maintain it in a good state of repair, fit for habitation and for complying with health, safety, housing and maintenance standards at all times, before and throughout the tenancy.